Racing Media Week

 BHA Development Programme

-The British Horseracing Development Programme, formerly known as the Graduate Programme, will be open for a 33rd year in 2023 and among its alumni are ITV’s lead presenter Ed Chamberlin and Racing Post editor Tom Kerr.
+The British Horseracing Development Programme, formerly known as the Graduate Programme, will be open for a 34rd year in 2023 and among its alumni are ITV’s lead presenter Ed Chamberlin, BHA chair Joseph Saumarez Smith and Racing Post editor Tom Kerr.

 It is a two-week course, providing an opportunity to learn about all aspects of the sport at the British Racing School in Newmarket in July, while students then get a six-week placement (not all placements are media-related).